-These are the products for Amazon Alexa that you can buy
+These are the best devices for Amazon Alexa that you can buy

 - No screen or video calling

-- Expensive compared to siblings
+- Expensive compared to its smaller siblings

-The Echo (3rd Gen) speaker is plusher than its predecessor and comes in new colors.
-It also has an improved sound architecture!

-Best Amazon Alexa Smart Screen: Amazon Echo Show 8
+Best Amazon Alexa smart screen: Amazon Echo Show 8 (2nd Gen)

-The Amazon Echo Show 8 is one of our favorite smart home devices of 2019, and our pick as the best Alexa device with a screen.
-It continued with the design cues of the earlier Echo Show (2nd Gen) and Echo Show 5 and borrowed some of the best features from each of those devices.
+The Amazon Echo Show 8 (2nd Gen) is one of our favorite smart home devices of the past few years and is our current pick as the best Alexa device with a screen.
+It shares the design cues of the Echo Show 5 (2nd Gen) and borrowed some of the best features from the Echo Show 10 (3rd Gen), like an all-new 13MP front-facing camera that can zoom and pan to keep you in the frame.

-On its 8-inch screen, this Show boasts the same 800p resolution as the larger Echo Show (2nd Gen), but it also features the privacy-focused controls that debuted on the Echo Show 5, including a physical camera shutter and mute switch.
-The Echo Show devices are all still only available in Charcoal or Sandstone and not in the fun Twilight Blue or Plum colors seeen with the current "regular" Echo and Dot speakers, but we think the design still looks nice.
-Plus, if you get an optional stand, you can change the angle/position of your Echo Show 8 as you wish.
+On its 8-inch screen, this Echo Show boasts the same 800p resolution as the larger Echo Show 10 (3rd Gen).
+It also features the privacy-focused controls debuted on the first Echo Show 5, including a physical camera shutter and mute switch.
+Unfortunately, the Echo Show devices are still only available in Charcoal or Sandstone, not in the fun Twilight Blue or PRODUCT (RED) colors seen in the recent Echo and Dot speakers, but we think the design still looks nice.
+Plus, if you get an optional stand, you can change the angle/position of your Echo Show 8 (2nd Gen) as you wish.

-While the Echo Show 8 is a great device for managing your smart home devices, watching videos, or even Amazon Prime content, it isn't the best speaker Amazon makes.
-There is no Dolby processing built-in, and the speaker sort of fires backward.
-While it's a nice device for video chatting, the camera only clocks in at a very low 1-megapixel.
+While the Echo Show 8 (2nd) is a great device for managing your smart home devices, watching videos, or even Amazon Prime content, it isn't the best speaker Amazon makes.
+Don't get us wrong — it sounds pretty good — but there is no Dolby processing built-in, and the speaker sort of fires backward.
 All-in-all though, we love this device for managing our smart home life with Alexa!

 Pros: